Lucky7NLP/topic-following/README.md

 Our **Topic-Following** project follows the "CantTalkAboutThis: Aligning Language Models to Stay on Topic in Dialogues" paper.
 This project was developed for the **NLP/DL course**.
+This repository consists of an app for distractor creation upon the original dataset, and several files that include our annotation process as a group, along with the quality control we performed in 20 distinct scenarios randomly sampled from the other group's annotation pool.

 ---